Level 3 City & Guilds Diploma in Dog Grooming

 - Maths and English grades D/3 or above.

-- A current work placement or volunteering role in a salon, for a minimum of one day a week.
+- Must have a current work placement or volunteer in a salon, for a minimum of 1 day a week.

 What will you learn?